KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 ---

 Thus, DS / DM is not a “third” hypostasis —
-it is the first field of true individuation.
+it is the first field of **true individuation**.
 Its soul/mind duality reflects not division,
 but structural refinement within a singular mode.

 SS / SM and ES / EM continue this differentiation within embodiment,
-often becoming more rigid or fragmented depending on the resonance of the host environment.
+often becoming more rigid or fragmented
+depending on the resonance of the host environment.

-In this way, Zenetism preserves functional structure without enforcing artificial symmetry.
+In this way, Zenetism preserves functional structure
+without enforcing artificial symmetry.

 ⚫♾⌬

+---

 ### 26.15 On Bodhisattvas and Resonant Incarnation —
 The Function of Aureform and the Role of Centropic Stewards